jMetal/jMetalPy/README.md

 ## Changelog

+* [v1.5.7] Use of linters for catching errors and formatters to fix style.
 * [v1.5.6] Removed warnings when using Python 3.8.
 * [v1.5.5] Minor bug fixes.
 * [v1.5.4] Refactored quality indicators to accept numpy array as input parameter.